RyotaUshio/obsidian-pdf-plus/README.md

 > [!warning]
 > - This plugin relies on many private APIs of Obsidian, so **there is a relatively high risk that this plugin may break when Obsidian is updated**.
 For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.
 > - For now, PDF++ does not modify PDF files themselves.
 The backlink highlight feature just changes how file contents are displayed in Obsidian.
 Exporting highlights into an actual PDF file is a planned feature, but it's not supported yet.
+> - Although this plugin is almost mobile-compatible, some features, including copying links with color palette, might not work well on mobile.

 ## Features